-The Config Search Dashboard tool enables Creators to locate specific configuration values in their applications and modules.
-These values may include a Property ID of a Panel component or the Canvas Label Text of a Decisions component.
-More precisely, the tool facilitates searches in JSON values.
+The Config Search Dashboard tool lets Creators locate specific configuration values in their applications and modules.
+These values might include the Property ID of a Panel component or the Canvas Label Text of a Decisions component.
+More precisely, the tool searches JSON values.

-This functionality is particularly useful when updating values shared across multiple applications and modules.
-By submitting a search request, the tool generates a comprehensive list of all module components containing the specified value.
-The resulting report serves as a checklist, streamlining the update process and eliminating the need to manually inspect each module.
+This is useful when updating values shared across multiple applications and modules.
+Submit a search request and the tool generates a list of all module components containing the specified value.
+Use this report as a checklist to streamline the update process and avoid manually inspecting each module.

 Accessing the Config Search Tool